-6 Google Ads Best Practices for Search Campaigns
+Google Ads Best Practices

 Our team of Google Ads experts has a combined 30+ years of experience working in the Google Ads platform.
 As professionals in the space, we’ve discovered countless tips and tricks to make our clients’ ads successful.
-As a result, we’ve identified six Google Ads best practices that will help produce positive results from your search campaigns.
+As a result, we’ve identified six Google Ads best practices that will help produce positive results from your campaigns.

 One of the most important Google Ads best practices is conducting thorough keyword research.
 This will determine what words or phrases your desired website visitors and potential clients will be searching for in order to find your website.
-These keywords should be relevant to your core offerings, and should overall align with your marketing goals.
-To help conduct our keyword research, we like to use Google Keyword Planner.

 Once you’ve developed your keyword list, you can begin to develop your ad groups and campaigns.
 Not only can you bid on your keywords, but be sure to utilize them in your ads themself.
 Google will then use these keywords, along with your targeting settings, to determine when the ads should show up for relevant searches.
-Following Google Ads keyword best practices from the start will help to set you up for success in the long run.

 For example, at Bytes.co, we want to rank for “web developer”.
 That being said, we don’t want to show up on a search results page of “web developer classes”.
-Therefore, our team will likely add “class” and “classes” to our negative keyword list so our ads will no longer appear in these irrelevant search results.
+Therefore, our team will likely add “class” and “classes” to our negative keyword list on phrase match so our ads will no longer appear in these irrelevant search results.

-You’ve already learned that it’s important to incorporate your keywords into your ad copy to improve your Google Ads quality score.
-Another very important aspect to ad creation is remaining on brand.
 When a potential customer clicks on your ad, the last thing you want is to confuse that visitor when they arrive on your website.
 Your ad should remain consistent with your website and branding guidelines to let visitors know that they’re in the right place.

 4. Follow Google Ads Landing Page Best Practices